 Equity Shares: The Company has only one class of equity shares.
-Dividend if any declared is payable in Euro.
+Each shareholder is entitled to one vote per share held.
+Dividend if any declared is payable in EUR.
 The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.